Pat-Lafon/underapproximation_type/README.md

 # dune exec -- bin/main.exe print-coverage-types meta-config.json data/benchmark/quickchick/sizedlist/_under.ml
 ```

-- Type check a program agaisnt the given type.
+- Type-check a program against the given type.
-  + The file `meta-config.json` contain the configurations of Poirot.
+  + The file `meta-config.json` contains the configurations of Poirot.
   + The file `data/benchmark/quickchick/sizedlist/prog.ml` contains the target program to be verified.
   + The file `data/benchmark/quickchick/sizedlist/_under.ml` contains the coverage refinement types.
   + By default, the verification result and statistics will be saved in the file `.result`.